inasafe/inasafe/docs/source/api-docs/gui/is_plugin.rst

 Module: is_plugin
 =================

-This page contains the documentation for the  Risk-In-A-Box code **is_plugin** module.
+This page contains the documentation for the  InaSAFE code **is_plugin** module.

 .. automodule:: gui.is_plugin